upperlinecode/front-end-student-materials/06-p5js/03b-control-flow.md

 Can you figure out why the ball gets stuck?
 Try to think like your computer, start at the top and read down.

-When the ball makes it the bottom of the canvas the conditional is `true` and `y` decreases by `2`.
-That's the end of the function, so the next thing that happens is `draw` gets called again.
-The code gets read, it sees the line `y += 2` and `y` gets incremented.
-This makes `y > height` be `true` again, so `y` is then decremented by `2`, then `draw` is called again.
+When the ball makes it the bottom of the canvas:

+- The conditional is `true` and `y` decreases by `2`.
+- That's the end of the function, so the next thing that happens is `draw` gets called again.
+- All the code gets read, it comes to the line `y += 2` and `y` gets incremented.
+- This makes `y > height` be `true` again when it reaches the conditional.
+- So `y` is then decremented by `2`.
+- Then `draw` is called again.

 The value continues to have `2` added and then subtracted, meaning no change in it's `y` coordinate, until it is off the canvas.

 Clearly not what we want.